Free Radical Design: History

-Financial difficulties and closure
+Financial problems and closure

-In June 2014, reports surfaced that Crytek had missed wage payments and withheld bonuses for the company's employees, and that as a result, a number of employees had filed grievances and refused to report to work, and at least 30 employees had left the company since 2011 alone due to a decreasing morale at the studio.
-After denying that there were issues, Crytek later admitted on 25 July 2014 that the company was in a "transitional phase" as it secured capital for future projects, with a particular emphasis on online gaming.
+In June 2014, reports surfaced that Crytek had missed wage payments and withheld bonuses, that a number of employees had filed grievances and refused to report to work, and that at least 30 employees had left since 2011 alone due to a decreasing morale.
+After denying that there were problems, Crytek said on 25 July 2014 that it was in a "transitional phase" as it secured capital for future projects, with an emphasis on online gaming.

 On 30 July 2014, Crytek announced that, due to an internal restructuring, it would sell the intellectual property of Homefront (the sequel for which, later restructured as the reboot Homefront: The Revolution, was in development at Crytek UK at the time) to Koch Media, parent company of video game publisher Deep Silver, and lay off much of the company's staff.
 Crytek left it unclear whether the company had been shut down entirely, however all staff were transferred to the new Dambuster Studios being established in Nottingham in accordance with British law, where they afterwards continued to work on Homefront: The Revolution.

-Reformation
+Reformation and second closure

 In May 2021, Embracer Group announced during their 2020–2021 full-year report that Free Radical Design would be reformed as a subsidiary of Deep Silver with the intent of bringing "the much-loved TimeSplitters IP back to life".
-Key original members of the original Free Radical Design are involved in the reformation including founders Steve Ellis and David Doak.
-Their studio is based in Nottingham.
+Key original members of the original Free Radical Design were involved in the reformation including founders Steve Ellis and David Doak.
+Their studio was based in Nottingham.

+In November 2023, VGC reported that the company was set to be closed down on 11 December by the Embracer Group, which had been restructuring its company and subsidiaries for the last six months, unless a third-party buyer was found.
+Developers confirmed the closure on 11 December.